akensert/molgraph/README.md

     - Can conveniently go between both states (merge(), separate())
     - Can propagate node information (features) based on edges (propagate())
     - Can add, update and remove graph data (update(), remove())
-    - Has an associated GraphTensorSpec which makes it compatible with Keras and TensorFlow API.
-        - This includes keras.Sequential, keras.Functional, tf.data.Dataset, and tf.saved_model API.
+    - As it is now implemented with the TF's ExtensionType API, it is now compatible with TensorFlow's APIs (including Keras).
+For instance, graph data (encoded as a GraphTensor) can now seamlessly be used with keras.Sequential, keras.Functional, tf.data.Dataset, and tf.saved_model APIs.
 - **Layers**
     - **Convolutional**
         - GCNConv ([GCNConv](http://github.com/akensert/molgraph/tree/main/molgraph/layers/convolutional/gcn_conv.py))
         - GINConv ([GINConv](https://github.com/akensert/molgraph/tree/main/molgraph/layers/convolutional/gin_conv.py))